rsnpj/notes-site/notes/Year_1/Computer_Systems/Databases/Normalization.md

 -   Repeating group:

-    -   an attribute (or group of attributes) that occurs with multiple values for a single occurence of the primary key
+    -   an attribute (or group of attributes) that occurs with multiple values for a single occurrence of the primary key

 -   A table is in the un-normalised form (UNF):